mrWh1te/Botmation/src/botmation/actions/README.md

   (page: Page, options: BotOptions, ...injects: any[]) : Promise<void>
 }
 ```
-> Note: While the function requires options, devs do not need to provide it, when using either the `BotActionsChainFactory` or the `Botmation` class.
-A safe set of defaults are provided instead.
-You may overload that with only what you need.
+> Note: While the function requires options, you do not need to provide any, since the `BotActionsChainFactory`, which is where these actions are called, will provide a safe set of default values for `options`.
+You may overload it through the `BotActionsChainFactory` or with a `Botmation` class method.

 These functions are created from higher order functions called `BotActionFactory` functions.
-A factory returns a `BotAction` function.
-This enables devs to use factory functions to customize bot actions with whatever is needed.
+They each return a `BotAction` function.
+This enables devs to use higher order functions to provide customization to their Bot Actions.

 Bot Action Factory Interface
 ----------------------------